PA schools allowing more sports fans after court ruling - WHIZ News

 “If schools decide to increase the 25/250 limits, they should exercise caution and good judgment in setting numbers for attendance at indoor and outdoor sports,” wrote the PIAA’s executive director, Robert Lombardi.

-House Republicans lost an override vote Wednesday about Wolf’s veto of a bill that would have given school boards the ability to make decisions on sports and extracurricular activities, including whether and how many spectators to allow.
-It had passed the House earlier this month with 150 “yes” votes, but the override tally, 130-71, fell slightly short of the supermajority required.
+House Republicans lost an override vote Wednesday on Wolf’s veto of a bill that would have given school boards the ability to make decisions on sports and extracurricular activities, including whether and how many spectators to allow.
+It had passed the House earlier this month with 150 “yes” votes, but the override tally, 130-71, fell slightly short of the required supermajority.

-During floor debate, Minority Leader Frank Dermody warned that acting like the coronavirus is going away “is folly.”
+During floor debate, Minority Leader Frank Dermody warned that it’s “folly” to act like the coronavirus is going away.

 “This is about politics,” said Dermody, D-Allegheny.
 “This is not about the safety of our children.
 It’s not about the welfare of student-athletes.”